ch1ru/elemental-bitcoin/README.md

 Largely based on Jimmy Song's *Programming Bitcoin* book, ported in c#.

-**Note this library is for development/testing or educational purposes and should not be used for real-life financial applications.**
+**Note: this library is for development/testing or educational purposes and should not be used for real-life financial applications.**

 **Examples:**